Family life insurance

 New parents

-As a new parent, death is the last thing you want to think about.
-But knowing that you have financial protection in place can lighten the burden of money worries and ‘what ifs’.
+Taking care of your family when you die is the last thing any new parent wants to think about.
+But knowing that you have financial protection in place can ease the burden of money worries.

 Families with older children

-What with clothes, hobbies and possible uni fees, older kids and teenagers can be more expensive than little ones.
-Life insurance can help protect your family home and cover the costs of raising children until they’re ready to fly the nest.
+Clothes, hobbies, cars and uni fees all add up, making older kids and teenagers more expensive than little ones.
+Life insurance can help cover the costs of raising your children until they’re ready to fly the nest.

 Stay-at-home parents